-5. You want to make a large bolt-on acquisition
+5. You want to make a significant bolt-on acquisition

-If you are in the market for a SaaS bolt-on acquisition, you are probably going to pay between 1x and 10x that company’s annual revenue (ARR).
+If you are in the market for a SaaS bolt-on acquisition, you will probably pay between 1x and 10x that company’s annual revenue (ARR).
 Depending on its growth, business sector, etc., that number might change.

-Some lenders (like us), will include the bolt-on company’s MRR in the calculation to determine your credit worthiness.
-You’ll still be limited to around 6x the combined MRR of both companies.
+Some lenders (like us) will include the bolt-on company’s MRR in the calculation to determine your creditworthiness.
+However, you’ll still be limited to around 6x the combined MRR of both companies.

 Therefore, venture debt providers will be able to help you fund a bolt-on if the math works out to cover the purchase price.
 If a larger acquisition is on the table, debt can get you part of the way, but you’ll need an equity partner or cash in the bank to fund the rest.